CanarysPlayground/ghcap-github-actions/labs/deploymentworkflow.md

 ### Creating Deployment workflow

 In this hands-on lab your will create simple deployment workflow using environments .
-If you like more background information, please refer to the [GitHub Codespaces](https://docs.github.com/en/codespaces) pages on GitHub Docs.
+If you like more background information, please refer to the [Deploying with GitHub Actions]([https://docs.github.com/en/codespaces](https://docs.github.com/en/actions/deployment/about-deployments/deploying-with-github-actions)) pages on GitHub Docs.

 ### Task 1 : Create a Dev Evironment